 Do I have to be a member to practice ITP in a group setting?

 While there are informal ITP groups that meet to do the Kata and discuss relevant teachings, formal groups do require a yearly membership to join.
-Annual membership as $50 per year and includes benefits such as:
+Annual membership is $100 per year ($50 for those needing financial support) and includes benefits such as:

 - Connection to a supportive network of ITP International teachers and practitioners from around the world